Tony-1024/Wavelet-Neural-Network/README.md

 # Wavelet-Neural-Network
-This project attempts to find an improved neural network model for handling time series that contain non-linear, non-stationary, high noisy and chaotic characteristics.
-The model combines neural network with wavelet.
+This code attempts to find an improved neural network model for handling time series that contain non-linear, non-stationary, high noisy and chaotic characteristics.
+The dataset is from the logs of a cloud platform, which contains noise intentionally, The model combines neural network with wavelet.

 1. Wavelet transform